-In this issue of our newsletter we present you with highlights of a number of activities and events that Network has undertaken between October 2016 to April 2017. have a new board in place. were recognized for our networking and partnership efforts in the sector, which have we have continuously expanded, and have supported capacity building for members in various areas to enhance legal aid service provision.
+In this issue of our newsletter we present you with highlights of a number of activities and events that Network has undertaken between October 2016 to April 2017.
+We have a new board in place. were recognized for our networking and partnership efforts in the sector, which have we have continuously expanded, and have supported capacity building for members in various areas to enhance legal aid service provision.
 Research and advocacy has also remained at the fore front of our interventions.

 We therefore invite you to turn the pages and get acquainted with the details of our work during the period but also share your perspective on how we can jointly improve legal aid accessibility and access to justice in general, for the most deserving.
-Your unwavering support. engagement contributions are the fuel that the LASPNET needs to keep growing and moving forward so never tire to provide it.
+Your unwavering support, engagement and contributions are the fuel that the LASPNET needs to keep growing and moving forward so never tire to provide it.
 As we continue to pursue our vision of a free and just society we remember the word of Martin Luther King that "Injustice anywhere is a threat to justice everywhere".
-And because our work is only just beginning, we choose to see the glass as half he LASPNET Strategic Plan 2015-2020 lays down a number network to become a strong, competitive and a well-placed organization with adequate linkages for collaboration and networking at all levels.
-Among these is strengthening collaboration and partnerships with government and other stakeholders to facilitate, improved legal aid service delivery.
+And because our work is only just beginning, we choose to see the glass as half full!